MeldCX/android-webview-test/README.md

 To test, put your video with name "video.mp4" in the "Download" folder in the sdcard, like below:
 /sdcard/Download/video.mp4

-then run the project on the device
+then run the project on the device.